How Common Is Chlamydia?

 Testing for chlamydia is pretty simple.
 A urine screen is all that is needed to test for the bacteria that causes the disease.
 The urine sample should be taken at your physician’s office or a certified STD testing lab.
 This will ensure proper sampling and testing of your sample for analysis.

 Symptoms of Chlamydia

 Chlamydia is so prevalent because it can go undetected and symptomless.
 Left untreated, chlamydia can spread and cause damage to the female reproductive organs.
 In severe cases, it can cause infertility.
 Common symptoms of chlamydia in women are cloudy urine, abnormal discharge, burning sensations while urinating, and bleeding between periods.
 Symptoms in men include burning while urinating, itching around the tip of the penis, and abnormal discharge.

 Chlamydia can also be present if you have received anal intercourse.
 The bacteria can fester and cause anal bleeding, itching, discharge, and pain around the anus.

 Transmission of Chlamydia

 Chlamydia is a bacterial infection.
 This means that any way bacteria can be transferred, chlamydia can be transferred.
 Most commonly it is the exchange of bodily fluids via intercourse.
 It is easily transmitted through oral, anal, and vaginal intercourse when proper precautions are not taken.

 Don’t Leave It to Chance

-Because of the prevalence and the level to which this disease goes undetected (and therefore untreated), take the initiative yourself and schedule an annual STD test, including a screening for chlamydia.
-You only get one body and only one set of reproductive organs, don’t leave this one to chance.
+Because of the prevalence and the level to which this disease goes undetected (and therefore untreated), take the initiative yourself and schedule an annual STD test.
+Make sure this includes a screening for chlamydia.
+You only get one body and only one set of reproductive organs; don’t leave this one to chance.
 Be the responsible one, get tested, and leave doubt in the rear-view mirror.